 With models age 14-16 do your websites attract pedophiles?

 No, absolutely not.
 My work is in no way directed to pedophiles and in fact is not at all interesting to pedophiles.

-If you honestly think about the models in my photos you'll realize that by using make-up, outfits, and photography techniques to make them look like 19 or 20 year old glamour models and by doing that I am visually moving them away from what a pedophile would be interested in.
+If you honestly think about the models in my photos you'll realize that using make-up, hair styles, outfits and glamour photography techniques I make them look like 19 or 20 year old glamour models.
+By creating images where the models look a bit older I am visually moving them away from what a pedophile would be interested in.